novem-code/novem-python/README.md

 # novem - data visualisation for coders

 A wrapper library for the novem.no data visualisation platform.
-Create charts, documents e-mails and dashboards through one simple api.
+Create charts, documents, e-mails and dashboards through one simple API.

 **NB:** novem is currently in closed alpha, if you want to try it out please reach out to hello@novem.no